 The fee for anesthesia includes all pre-anesthesia evaluations, consultations with physicians, medications, supplies, anesthetic care, and recovery.

-We do accept NC Medicaid/Health Choice.
+We do accept NC Medicaid/Health Choice for pediatric patients.
 We bill your medicaid insurance directly for the anesthesia provided.
 Dual-insured patients are treated as private paying and must pay in advance.

 Although we do not accept payment through your insurance company, we will provide you with the necessary documentation for you to file a claim.
 We recommend that you inform your insurance carrier of your treatment plan prior to the appointment.